pgattu/TeslaIntegration/README.md

 ## Known Limitations
 - Currently works with one Tesla car only.
 If there is demand for checking more than one car, I will add it.
 Send me a message at pgattu@gmail.com if you need this.
-- I believe that the programs would work in a Mac OS X terminal.
-I have not tested it though.
-If anyone of you test it, please report findings to me at pgattu@gmail.com.
-- Login information is not stored in an encrypted form yet.
-However, the script is on your personal computer and you should have a firewall preventing hackers from getting into your computer.
-Note that all communications between the program and Tesla servers are secured by HTTPS protocol.

-## TO DO
-- Include link to instructions for setting up email.